wikiotics/creoleparser/docs_source/readme.txt

 Maintenance of Documentation for Current Release
 ================================================

-Corrections, improvements, and additions to the current live documentation should be done in the `release` folder.
-These docs are configured to use the relevant tagged source code folder (verify in `conf.py`).
+To build docs for a tagged release, configure `draft/conf.py` to point to the correct tagged source code folder.

 To build these docs, run the following from the `docs_source` folder::

-   sphinx-build release ../docs
+   sphinx-build draft ../docs

 This will update the versioned live documentation.
-Please make sure that the source files (in `release`) are in sync with the built files (in `docs`) before checking in.
 Note that the project's documentation is served directly from subversion, so the check-in will be instantly published.

 Notes
 =====

-* The trunk versions of CHANGES.txt and INSTALL.txt are used by both `release` and `draft`.
+* The trunk versions of CHANGES.txt and INSTALL.txt are used regardless of the conf.py setting.